tetratelabs/wazero/README.md

 There are two runtime configurations supported in wazero: _Compiler_ is default:

-If you don't choose, ex `wazero.NewRuntime(ctx)`, Compiler is used if supported.
+By default, ex `wazero.NewRuntime(ctx)`, the Compiler is used if supported.
 You can also force the interpreter like so:
 ```go
 r := wazero.NewRuntimeWithConfig(ctx, wazero.NewRuntimeConfigInterpreter())
 ```